 The arctic is unfortunately under severe threat due to global warming and increased worldwide pollution.
 The higher the world’s carbon footprint climbs, the higher temperatures in the Arctic.

 As the ice continues to melt in the Arctic region, more of its life is threatened.
 The impact can be felt worldwide, and changing temperature is not the only consequence of melted ice – but every single part of nature is affected by it.

 Worldwide initiatives exist to aid environmental sustainability and the continuation of life in these regions.
 Organizations like PAME support the protection of the arctic marine environment.

 See Related: Best Clothing Companies That Plant Trees

-Rivers, lakes, ponds, and wetlands are some different types of aquatic habitats.
+Freshwater habitat consists of freshwater bodies such as rivers, lakes, ponds, and wetlands are some different types of freshwater habitats.

 Water covers more than 70% of the world’s surface and supports the majority of the life we see on earth.
 Millions of microorganisms, animals, and water-based life call an aquatic habitat their home.

 According to statistics, aquatic habitats are unfortunately also one of the worst affected environments on Earth.